ricky638/BMR/Marianne-Contribution/README.md

 ---

-## 🖼️ S3‑Triggered Lambda: Image Metadata Processor
+## S3‑Triggered Lambda: Image Metadata Processor

 This Lambda function is the entry point for my portion of the serverless pipeline.
 It is triggered automatically whenever a new file is uploaded to the designated S3 input bucket.
 The event source is the `s3:ObjectCreated:*` notification, which fires each time an object is created in the shared input bucket.
-The bucket ARN is provided through Terraform variables, ensuring the function is tightly integrated with the group’s shared infrastructure.
+Terraform passes the bucket ARN to the Lambda as a variable, removing the need to hard‑code it.

 ### Function Responsibilities
 - Parse S3 event notification to extract: